katyanna/katyanna/README.md

 👩🏽‍💻  Software Developer working on leveling up my tech skills<br>
 ✨  currently deepening my knowledge in Python, Django and Testing<br>
-🚀  also quite into software design and security
+🚀  also quite into software design and security<br>
 📫  the most trustworthy way of reaching me is by [email](amelie.kn@gmail.com)<br>
 📌  based in Germany 🇩🇪<br>
 🎀  pronouns: she/her<br>